microchip-pic-avr-examples/dspic33ck-curiosity-spi-eeprom-demo/README.md

 **Hardware Setup**

-- Connect a micro-USB cable to port `J7` of Curiosity board to the USB port of a PC.
+- Connect a micro-USB cable to port `J7` of the Curiosity board to the USB port of a PC.
 - Make a connection using connecting wires between SPI PIM and the Curiosity board.

 **MPLAB® X IDE Setup**

-- Open the `dspic33c-dma-adc-to-uart.X` project in MPLAB® X IDE.
+- Open the `dspic33ck-curiosity-spi-eeprom-demo.X` project in MPLAB® X IDE.
 - Build and program the device.

 ## Operation
-- The demo code writes a string (declared in transmit buffer) into the EEPROM and reads it back from the EEPROM in the receive buffer, compares both the transmit and receive buffer, and prints the EEPROM write/read status in the serial terminal.
+- The demo code writes a string (declared in transmit buffer) into the EEPROM and reads it back from the EEPROM in the receive buffer, compares both the transmit and receive buffer and prints the EEPROM write/read status in the serial terminal.
   ![Serial Terminal Output](images/write_successful.PNG)

 ## MCC settings for reference